KittyGiraudel/a11y-dialog/versioned_docs/version-7.0.0/advanced.animations.md

 }
 ```

-We'd invite you to consider your user's motion preferences by utilizing the `prefers-reduced-motion` media query when adding animations to your CSS.
+It is recommended you consider your user’s motion preferences by utilizing the `prefers-reduced-motion` media query when adding animations to your CSS.
 For example, you can place a small snippet below the animation or transition code from above with:

 ```css
 @media (prefers-reduced-motion: reduce) {